surfdog/static-blog/content/blog/absolute-truths-unlearned-as-junior-developer.md

 and professional experience (which I thought was the same as normal experience).
 Yet in that time, I basically never had my code reviewed.
 I deployed by ssh-ing into a server and running git pull.
 I'm rather sure I never had to open a Pull Request.
+Don't get me wrong, I learned a ton of awesome stuff at my first two jobs, but I'd never really worked with other devs in the same codebase.
 And yet, I applied for a position for "Senior Frontend Engineer", got an offer, and accepted it.

 **There I was, a senior developer at the ripe age of 24 years old.**